-The Materials Lab is a comprehensive 3.000-square-foot facility where students can create tangible representations of their ideas by using multiple types of fabrication capabilities.
+The Materials Lab is a comprehensive 3,000-square-foot facility where students can create tangible representations of their ideas by using multiple types of fabrication capabilities.
 The Materials Lab has state-of-the-art equipment for woodworking, metalworking, and CNC routing, as well as 3-D printing capabilities.

-Contact Info: Caroline Ambrose Email: cambrose@newschoolarch.edu between Hang Ten and Old Main
+Contact Info: Caroline Ambrose Email: cambrose@newschoolarch.edu Phone: (619) 684-8769 Location: Entrance on 727 Park Blvd.
+First floor, halfway between Hang Ten and Old Main